Scalawag (magazine)

-Scalawag is an American nonprofit print and digital magazine focused on Southern politics and culture.
+Scalawag is an American nonprofit digital magazine focused on Southern politics and culture.

 History

 Founded in 2015 in Durham, Scalawag was launched through a Kickstarter that raised over $31,000.
 The magazine is a left-wing, progressive outlet targeting southern audiences and documenting a range of issues with "movement journalism."
 Although it started primarily with volunteer labor and approximately 250 freelance writers and photographer, in 2018 the organization shifted to a membership model and offered events in order to become sustainable.
+In 2020, the magazine announced it had made the financial decision to end its print operations.

 The co-founders include Evan Walker-Wells and Sarah Bufkin.
 Cierra Hinton is the executive director as of fall 2018.
+Sherronda J. Brown is the magazine's editor-in-chief as of March 2023.
 In 2022 the organization went on hiatus for 30 days of paid leave for the entire staff.